 Displaying items by tag: erg chiggaga

-Sahara desert - what is the right way to experience it ?
+Sahara luxury camp- it this the way to experience Morocco's desert ?

 What is it that draws us to the immensity of the dunes ?
 The oceans of sand.
 Where does it spark from, this longing to gaze at wave after wave of sand disappearing on the horizon?...
 All else irrelevant.
 There, on top of the highest dune.
 Minutes ago, you were cresting the dunes on the back of a camel.
-Presently, you are sitting down and conjuring all the majesty of saffron dunes, changing color as the sun gradually sinks.
+Presently, you are sitting down and conjuring the majesty of saffron dunes, shifiting tinge as the sun gradually sinks.
 Nothing compares to waking up at night with the Milky Way above you and falling back asleep.
-And perhaps, the desert, because of its solitude, is what makes the locals more welcoming.
+And perhaps, the desert and its inherent sparse human contact, draws people together and warrants hospitality.

 Here, by the dunes of Erg Chigaga, despite of all the apparent scarcity, water runs just below the surface, a secret well kept under layers of sand.
 The desert also makes grown- ups children again.
 The most reserved of persons can’t resist the urge to climb up the highest dune and jump in the sand, the face lit with a wide childish grin.

 Camels ready for the ride in the dunes